top of page

 Arroyo Pacific Academy's mainstream academic program is college preparatory and students are expected to maintain at least a C (2.0) average in all academic subjects.
 The school's Assisted Learning Program and English Language Development Program offer courses within the school's general high school curriculum tailored to the specific needs of those students who meet the criteria for entrance.
 These courses meet the requirements for earning a high school diploma in the State of California.

 The University of California "a-g" entrance requirements are the highest standard used by most high schools in California for measuring college readiness.
 UC entrance requirements are listed next to each department below for reference.
-All the school's mainstream core courses are UC approved.
-It is important to note that there are many higher education options other than the University of California system, each with their own standards for entrance.
-General high school courses which are not currently UC approved may be considered satisfactory for entrance by other colleges and universities in the United States.
+All the school's mainstream core courses are UC-approved.
+It is important to note that there are many higher education options other than the University of California system, each with its own standards for entrance.
+General high school courses that are not currently UC-approved may be considered satisfactory for entrance by other colleges and universities in the United States.
 In addition, some students may wish to pursue military, fine arts, vocational, language, or career-oriented paths after high school.
 The school's program supports these paths while maintaining the option for traditional higher education choices.

 Department (click for details) Graduation Requirement UC "a-g" Entrance Requirement